Dede Dancing, AA, LMT

 My teachers at Carlson College -- especially Mario Castro, Wayne Pakulis, and Susie Blank -- gave me the tools I needed in ways that made sense to me.
 They also walked with me through a dangerous and difficult time of my life.
+Chris Rider has been an excellent mentor and sounding board since graduation.
 Thanks again folks.

 To those bodyworkers past and present who honor our profession with their work -- including, but certainly not limited to: Dr. Ida Rolf, Dr. Janet Travell, Aaron Mattes, James Waslaski, Whitney Lowe, Kate Potter.
 My work rests on yours.
 Thank you.

 My students at East-West push me to do and be my best.
 I am honored and humbled by the task.
 They are amazing.